OPT029: Clinical teaching, education and assessment

 - Critical reflection on personal and professional development

 - Methods to give effective feedback to students

 - Designing different ways to collect feedback from students and peers

 - Reflecting on learning and ongoing professional development

 How the module will be assessed

-Written Coursework (50%): You will add to your reflective portfolio by undertaking a written assignment on assessment methods designed to allow focus on application of the module content to your own planned or actual clinical teaching.
+- Written Coursework (50%): Students will add to their reflective portfolio by undertaking a written assignment on assessment methods designed to allow focus on application of the module content to students’ own planned or actual clinical teaching.

 - Practical assessment (50%): Students will demonstrate their practical skills via preparation and delivery of a short teaching session that they will record.
 They will gather feedback from their students and then from their peers.
 They will then present an evaluation of their teaching session as part of a joint online assessment day.